tunahorse/local_text_summarizer/README.md

-# Text Summarizer
+# Local Text Summarizer

-A Python package for simple local text summarization with nltk.
+A package for simple local text summarization with nltk.
+Mostly used to shorten LLM API input to control cost at scale.

 ## Installation